Einhorn's hedge fund adds positions in Micron and BP

 Greenlight bought BP’s New York-listed shares at $47.39, Einhorn said.
 On Wednesday the shares were trading at $49.02.

-Einhorn listed Chipotle Mexican Grill Inc (CMG.N) and U.S. Steel Corp (X.N) as investments that hurt Greenlight’s portfolio.
+Einhorn listed Chipotle Mexican Grill Inc and U.S. Steel Corp as investments that hurt Greenlight’s portfolio.

 Reporting by Svea Herbst-Bayliss; Editing by Leslie Adler